How to Appeal a Divorce Decree in Arizona

 Amended Notice of Appeal Cannot Add New Issues

 Stuart filed a notice of appeal within the 30 days following the entry of the divorce judgment, as Arizona law requires, listing five orders of the court he wanted to be reviewed.
 After that time expired, he filed an “amended notice of appeal” in which he listed a sixth, the order for division of personal property.

 The Court of Appeals noted that Arizona law requires that a notice of appeal be filed “not later than 30 days after the entry of the judgment from which the appeal is taken.”
 If a notice is filed after that day, the appellate court does not have jurisdiction.
 Since Stuart’s sixth point on appeal was late, the Court found it did not have authority to consider it.

 Cannot Raise New Factual Theories on Appeal

 At trial, Stuart argued that the couple should divide the equity in their marital home based on the percentage of separate property each of them put into the residence.
-He claimed that he contributed 74% and Susan contributed 26%.
+He claimed that he contributed 74% and Susan added 26%.

 Ultimately, the court awarded each spouse approximately these percentages, with slight adjustments made for small contributions Susan made that had been omitted.
 It gave Stuart 73.2% and Susan 26.8%.